Due to the current health crisis, in-person services and events have been cancelled until future notice.

 We realize that in this time of separation that we need to stay connected more than ever.

 Please see our Resource page for information about online services and community resources.

 Also, join the Zion community on facebook!
 Follow us on facebook for live videos, pictures, service updates and more.

 Proclamation of the Word

 "whoever calls on the name of the LORD shall be saved."

 God's Word comes to us in three ways, namely through Jesus Christ, through the Holy Scriptures, and through the daily working of God in our lives.

 As a people formed in Word and Sacrament, the community participates in the proclamation of God's Word and in the promise that Christ is with us and all people.
 In gratitude we strive to live responsible lives with others in the world and with all of God's creation.

 In Holy Communion, God forgives our sins, nourishes our faith, and calls us to live out the Gospel's message of God's love.
-Since Holy Communion is a means to strengthen faith, we welcome all people to participate, especially those who feel they have little faith.

 The Sacrament of Holy Communion is celebrated weekly at Zion.
 Infants and children may be brought to the altar during Holy Communion either to receive a blessing or to fully commune after parents have received pastoral guidance.
-For those who are sensitive to wine, grape juice is offered; gluten free products are avaible for those who are wheat sensitive.
+For those who are sensitive to wine, grape juice is offered; gluten free products are available for those who are wheat sensitive.